ryan-mcclue/ryan-mcclue/src/knowledge.md

 Therefore, cautious about the performance benefits a compiler brings.
 Focusing on programmer productivity is more fruitful In general, newer compilers take longer to compile, but produce slightly faster code maybe 20% faster.

-Amazing that certain old rpm harddrives were susceptible to crashing when 'Rhythm Nation' played as the resonant frequency was the same

 Although the open nature of RISC-V gives it some economical advantages, historically the ISA has not been the major driving factor in widespread adoption.
 Rather, who invests the most in R&D, e.g. many places will develop ARM, with RISC-V go on your own.